 Discussion

-Deer and pigs are important engineers of novel ecosystems in Guam, but their roles are still unclear in Rota.
-Seedling plot experiments on both islands revealed selective browsing on a sample of common forest species by deer.
-When we looked at wild plant communities, we found that deer abundance had strong negative loglinear relationships with a number of forest characteristics: overall seedling abundance, both native and exotic seedling abundance, and vine abundance.
+Deer and pigs can, but may not always, be important engineers of novel ecosystems.
+Seedling plot experiments on the islands of Guam and Rota revealed selective browsing on a sample of common forest species by deer.
+Deer abundance in native forest showed strong negative loglinear relationships with overall seedling abundance, including both native and exotic seedling abundance, and vine abundance.
 We also found that overall plant diversity is greatest at intermediate levels of deer abundance, consistent with the intermediate disturbance hypothesis (IDH) (Connell 1978).
-We did not detect these relationships with pig abundance.
-Pigs did, however, appear to have a strong role in seed dispersal in Guam, selectively dispersing native seedlings.
+We did not detect these relationships with pig abundance, suggesting that deer may have a stronger role in determining species abundance and dispersal in these forests.
+However, pigs did appear to have a strong role in seed dispersal in Guam, selectively dispersing native seedlings.

-Deer affect community composition and size classes in forest communities in Guam.
-The negative exponential relationships we found between forest characteristics and deer abundance (Figure x) demonstrate that forests are heavily impacted, and about equally so, across all, except extremely low, deer abundances.
+Deer affect the community composition and size class in forest communities in Guam.
+The negative relationships we found between forest characteristics and deer abundance (Figure x) demonstrate that forests are heavily impacted, and about equally so, across all except extremely low deer abundances.
 This mirrors studies in other systems, such as in North America where population densities of native white-tailed deer (Odocoileus viginianus) only slightly higher than historic levels controlled forest regeneration of once common forest species (Alverson et al 1988).
-Therefore, only drastic reductions or elimination of deer would lead to noticeable changes in forest communities.
+Therefore, only drastic reductions or elimination of deer are likely to lead to noticeable changes in forest communities.

-Deer also had important effects on overall forest community diversity.
-We saw a quadratic relationship between plant diversity and deer abundance (Figure x).
-Forest diversity was highest at intermediate levels of deer abundance.
+Deer also had important effects on overall forest community diversity, with the greatest forest diversity at intermediate levels of deer abundance (Fig x).
 This pattern of plant diversity is consistent with the intermediate disturbance hypothesis (IDH) (Connell 1978).
-IDH proposes that at low levels of disturbance, such as from herbivory, a few competitive dominants rule, while at high levels of disturbance, only disturbance-tolerant species survive.
+The IDH proposes that at low levels of disturbance, as is caused by ungulate herbivory, a few competitive dominants rule, while at high levels of disturbance, only disturbance-tolerant species survive.
 In contrast to our results, many studies about ungulate effects on biodiversity show a pattern of monotonic decline (Stockton et al. 2005, Spear and Chown 2009).
 In fact, a review by Milchunas et al. (1988) concluded that grazing as a disturbance often failed to support IDH because of concomitant changes in modes of competition among plant species with increasing disturbance.
 One of the few studies of herbivory that did support the IDH model involved deer, and was restricted to ground-cover in a temperate forest habitat.
 However, the pattern was only evident when other environmental factors were controlled (Suzuki et al. 2012).
 Our study, in contrast, showed an IDH pattern in forest community diversity as a response to deer herbivory, even with other environmental factors at play.

 Just as deer in other systems selectively browse plant species, we found deer in Guam and Rota to be selective amongst tested species of seedlings (Figure x).
 With the high population densities of deer suspected in Guam (Knutson and Vogt 2002), this could have strong implications for species composition of forests with deer, especially combined with the loss of avian ecological functions in Guam.
 Very few studies have looked at species ingested by deer in the Marianas (Wheeler 1979), further stomach-content analyses could reveal which species are selectively browsed by deer and in what quantities.
 Stomach content analyses and long-term vegetation monitoring could shed light on whether ungulate-impacted forests with few to no birds dispersing seeds will begin shifting to a community composition favoring species that are resistant to deer herbivory and species not reliant on avian seed dispersal.